BellosC/set_up_livox_for_mapping/README.md

    - scenario-B) You can use livox_mapping package.
 With 2 commands in 2 different terminals, you can start the lidar and with ctrl-c in each terminal you can stop the procedure.
 When you stop it, you will find a .pcd file in the path that you chosed.
 Next you can open the .pcd file at **Cloud Compare** to examine the mapping results.
 I HAVE tested this scenario with great success.
 ---
 Remember, everything written here is just my opinion and my personal experience.

-Always double check everything from the official instrutions of each package.
+Always double check everything from the official instructions of each package.

 All i wanted to do was to write down my experience in order to remember the procedure in the future, and help the lidar community.

 In the near future, i will try to improve more this guide.

 Keep walking fellows.